Dates: January 30 - June 12, 2018

 At the end of this course participants are able to:

-• Plan, manage, analyze, document, and communicate requirements
+• Plan, manage, analyze, document, model and communicate requirements

 • Articulate the key roles, responsibilities and skills required of a successful Business Analyst